Graph Structure Basic and Code Implementation

 Summary in One Sentence

-In a tree structure, a parent node can only point to child nodes, and there are no child-to-parent links, nor links between sibling nodes.
-In contrast, a graph has fewer restrictions, allowing nodes to interconnect, forming a complex network structure.
+In tree structures, the parent node only points to child nodes, there are no child-to-parent links, nor links between sibling nodes.
+However, in graphs, there are fewer restrictions, allowing nodes to point to each other, forming complex network structures.

-Originally, I intended to include the graph data structure as an extension of the binary tree structure.
-However, considering the rich variety of algorithms unique to graph structures, I've created a separate chapter to discuss graph structures and algorithms, which also facilitates updates to the site's content.
+Initially, I intended to include graphs as an extension chapter of binary tree structures.
+However, given the richness of graph-specific algorithms, I decided to dedicate an entire chapter to graph structures and algorithms, facilitating updates to the site's content.

-Graph structures allow for the abstraction of more complex problems, leading to more sophisticated graph theory algorithms.
-Some classic examples include the Bipartite Graph Algorithm, Topological Sorting, Shortest Path Algorithm, and Minimum Spanning Tree Algorithm.
-These will be introduced in later sections.
+Since graph structures can abstract more complex problems, they have led to the development of more complex graph theory algorithms.
+Classic examples include the Bipartite Graph Algorithm, Topological Sort, Shortest Path Algorithm, and Minimum Spanning Tree Algorithm, which will all be introduced later.

-This article focuses on the basic concepts of graphs and how to implement graph structures in code.
+This article mainly introduces the basic concepts of graphs and how to implement graph structures in code.